 So litigation, or court, has its place.
 Urgent matters.
 Complex matters.
 Serious matters.
 And a good lawyer will know when this is needed.

 It will cost you.
 Time.
 Money.
 Wellbeing.
-No one ever walked out of court saying ‘that was super fun and I am really happy I spent the last three years thinking about, dedicating time to and paying for that, hooray!’
+No one ever walked out of court saying ‘That was super fun and I am really happy I spent the last three years thinking about, dedicating time to, and paying for that, hooray!’

 If you need to go there, I am sorry.
 You will make it through, there is light at the end of the tunnel, and the courts are presently working to improve the system.
 It is ongoing, though, and will take time.
 In the meantime, if you have any ability to avoid entering this system, I recommend you take it.